A Complete Itinerary for 5 Days in Tokyo, Japan

 When is the Best Time to Visit Tokyo?

-Really there is no bad time to visit Tokyo because there is something to enjoy in every season.
-In spring there are the beautiful sakura trees that line the streets and bloom, in summer there are countless festivals, in autumn there is the fall foliage to enjoy, and in winter there are beautiful snowy streets at times mixed with winter activities like ice skating, holiday decor, and more.
+There is no bad time to visit Tokyo because there is something to enjoy in every season!
+In spring there are the beautiful sakura trees that line the streets and bloom, in summer there are countless festivals, in autumn there is the fall foliage to enjoy, and in winter there are streets filled with twinkling lights and at times winter activities like ice skating, holiday decor, and more.

 Regardless of which time you choose to visit Tokyo, you’ll surely enjoy it.
 But I would recommend that you avoid visiting during Japan’s Golden Week (held in late April-early May) and keep in mind that visiting during